Master of Acupuncture and Oriental Medicine (MAOM)

 One of the benefits of our program is its flexibility.
 Although the 163 credit degree program is intended to be completed in 12 semesters, you can complete the program in 18 semesters if necessary.
 Most of the courses are in the evenings while clinical training is in the daytime and Saturdays.

 Tuition and Fees

-Effective Fall 2015, tuition is $382 per credit.
-Based on 12 semester completion, together with estimated fees the total tuition for the entire program is about $64,366 (~$16,092 per year).
+Tuition is $415 per credit.
+Based on an average of 13 semester completion, together with estimated fees the total tuition for the entire program is about $69,745 (~$5,365/semester).
 Federal financial aid is available along with payment plans.
 If you apply early, you will also qualify for institutional scholarships.
 Scholarships will be based on both first come first serve basis on completed applications as well as merit.
 If you are interested in receiving scholarships, please begin your application by clicking APPLY.

 Request More Information

 Fill out the “Request Info” form if you would like to receive the following:

 - getting your transcript evaluated for potential transfer credits